The 2020 WMA Fall Conference will be held on Thursday, October 15, 2020 from 8:30 a.m. to 3:30 p.m. on Zoom, our first fully virtual conference!

 There aren’t any rules you have to follow.
 However, there are a few principles that will help everyone get the most out of the experience.

-You and others can share preplanned ideas for sessions on the blog or bring them up at the planning convocation.
 Imagine gathering with a group of amazing mediators and having the opportunity to ask questions, get opinions, brainstorm solutions, and share ideas with them.
 The hybrid conference provides that opportunity.
-As sessions start to go up on the board, chances are you’ll see many that you’d like to participate in.
-If you don’t find what you’re looking for, you have the opportunity to add sessions.
+As each conference breakout session begins, chances are you’ll see many topics that you’d like to participate in.
 This is a new approach for the mediation community but who better to embrace a new way of communicating and learning?

 Yes!
 There have been successful unconferences and hybrids in non-profits and businesses around the world.
 Anywhere people are open to collaborative learning, there are unconferences happening.

-Yes, this is a great opportunity to earn some of the educational credits you need to renew your WMA certification.
-You’ll receive a form in your event registration packet.
-Simply complete the form detailing the sessions you attend and submit it for approval along with your re-certification application.
+Yes.
+This is a great opportunity to earn some of the educational credits you need to renew your WMA certification.
+You can download a form from the WMA website.
+Simply complete the form detailing the sessions you attend and submit it to email@example.com for approval.

 We accept all major credit cards at registration.

-Your registration includes all sessions, morning coffee and pastries, afternoon snack, 2.5 CLE credits and 6.5 credits towards your WMA certification or certification renewal.
+Your registration includes all sessions, pending CLE credits and WMA certification or certification renewal credits.